Sump Pump & Sewage Pump Services

 Submersible pumps are designed to handle water and thinner liquids.
 They can pump liquids with or without solids when proper impeller type is chosen.

-Submersible pumps eliminates vertical column shafts, bearings, housings and other wearable parts, they are more compact and reduce installation costs.
+Submersible pumps eliminate vertical column shafts, bearings, housings and other wearable parts, they are more compact and reduce installation costs.
 They are shorter and usually have a smaller footprint.
 Cost savings for conversions from Vertical Column pumps to submersible.

-PumpMan Submersible Pump Repair Services
+PumpMan SoCal Submersible Pump Repair Services

 - Onsite troubleshooting

-- Removal of submersible pump from jobsite (If required)
+- Removal of submersible pump from job site (If required)

 - Complete disassembly and inspection including non-destructive testing and precise measuring.